srobo/kitbook/docs/kit/logistics/transport/procedures.md

 * Once the details have been confirmed, arrange for the package to be collected from yourself and delivered to the team.

-* Once you have the tracking number from the courier, email the local teams co-ordinator with the tracking number/link so that they can pass it onto the team.
+* Once you have the tracking number from the courier, email the local teams coordinator with the tracking number/link so that they can pass it onto the team.
 Get them to ask the team to inform them when the kit has been delivered.

 * Once the kit has been delivered, move the kit in the Inventory to the appropriate `team` sub directory \(e.g. `teams/2017/srz`\).